-Unlike some cities, Vancouver isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Vancouver are a mix of both white- and blue-collar jobs.
+Vancouver is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Vancouver is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Vancouver who work in office and administrative support (14.60%), sales jobs (10.75%), and management occupations (8.42%).
+There are especially a lot of people living in Vancouver who work in office and administrative support (13.98%), sales jobs (10.99%), and management occupations (8.61%).

 Also of interest is that Vancouver has more people living here who work in computers and math than 95% of the places in the US.

 Vancouver is a very ethnically-diverse city.
 The people who call Vancouver home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vancouver residents report their race to be White, followed by Asian.
 Vancouver also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.16% of the city’s residents.
-Important ancestries of people in Vancouver include Irish, English, Norwegian, and French .
+People of Hispanic or Latino origin account for 11.62% of the city’s residents.
+Important ancestries of people in Vancouver include Irish, English, Norwegian, and Italian.

 The most common language spoken in Vancouver is English.
 Other important languages spoken here include Spanish and Russian.